ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_handlers.rst

             name: httpd
             state: restarted

-In this example playbook, the Apache server is restarted by the handler after all tasks complete in the play.
+In this example playbook, the Apache server is restarted by the handler after all tasks are completed in the play.

 Notifying handlers